 Kaliko, is the hānai (adopted) son of the late Aunty Nona Beamer and brother of famed Hawaiian slack key guitarist, Keola Beamer.
 He is an avid student of Polynesian culture and language and is a lecturer in Hawaiian Language at the University of Hawai’i at Hilo.
-And he’s a fabulous story teller who lovingly, and respectfully, recounts the ancient tales of his adopted homeland.
-He will be bringing all of that with him to this Hawai’i Island ‘Ukulele Retreat, October 15 – 21, at the Kohala Village Inn in Hawi.

 In addition to teaching ‘ukulele for beginners, Kaliko will be teaching a workshop on rhythm (something we all can use) with traditional Hawaiian percussion instruments and another workshop focusing on “Hawai’i Aloha,” the beautiful song that traditionally closes any Hawaiian gathering or ceremony.
 His students will also learn the meaning and correct pronunciation of the Hawaiian words.
 (Imagine if you heard a visitor enthusiastically singing “Tinkle, tinkle, little star!”. . . . .Don’t be that person!)

 And he will tell us stories.
 Kaliko is a fabulous and gifted story teller who lovingly, and respectfully, recounts the ancient tales of his adopted homeland in the most entertaining manner.
 (Last year, Kaliko’s “story time” was the highlight of the afternoon for many of us.)
 Time permitting, he may also be our personal guide for an optional visit to Pu’ukoholā Heiau, a temple built by King Kamahameha and dedicated to Kū, the Hawaiian war god, and other local historic sites.